dcorns/bash_scripts/README.md

 Need to implement for updating the local folder modules

 lnpm.sh revert
 Reverts the lmpm modules directory directories to standard node names.
 Since lnpm allows the centralized storage of multiple package versions by adding the version to the directory name, directories that are part of a multi-version package will remain unaltered.
-You will need to choose a version and the directory manually
+You will need to choose a version and rename the directory manually

 lnpm.sh deploy
 Need to implement for copying modules used by project to the project directory, changing directory names back to just the package name and modifying package.json to have the modified path.
 So the application can be deployed off the local system.

-Overall problems to overcome:
-There are different versions of node packages.
-One may be used in one project and a different version in another project.
-If the local node_modules folder is simply updated, it will replace the existing version of a module.
-This will be problematic since projects using older versions will no longer be able to access the version of the module on which it relies. proposed solution: Add version information of each module to the directory name.
-Add an 'update' parameter to lnpm that creates the directory structure accordingly when updating from repository.
-Modify lnpm install to do the same when it adds a missing module from the registry.

 ############################ Additional Information ##############################
 Check back for more bash scripts as I will be adding them as I discover new ways to use them to help make me a more productive developer.